-Today, July 25 2015 marks the 15th anniversary for the crash of the supersonic passenger jet liner known as Concorde.
+July 25 marks the anniversary of the crash of the supersonic passenger jet liner known as the Concorde.

 After almost 25 years in service, including 40,000 flights and 500,000 flying hours, Concorde’s perfect safety record ends in grand tragedy.
 The only footage shot of the burning aircraft was taken by the wife of a truck driver.
 They were passing by the airport hoping to get a glimpse of the celebrity aircraft known for carrying the rich, and amazing.

 At the time, Concorde tickets between NY and London cost an average of $8,000 one way. (that’s $16,000 round!).
 By today’s standards, that’s a hefty price to pay.
 When I checked prices on British Air this morning, the cheapest I could find a first class round trip ticket for was about $6,600.
 Presumably one of the factors contributing to mothballing the fleet was that, besides the noise restrictions and cost of fuel, the airlines calculated that they could make more profit selling first class seats on their regular, more economical, sub-sonic aircraft, than with Concorde.